Madonna (nickname): Sourcing and scope

 Cases like Natalia Oreiro were associated with a Madonna-moniker but applied to the region where she was popular despite her cultural roots.
 She was called such as "Eastern European Madonna", "Argentine Madonna" or a "Russian Madonna" due her success in the latter country.
 Similarly, American-born singers like Selena and Lisa Lisa, were called "Mexican Madonna" or "Hispanic Madonna".
 In Selena's case, according to authors of Afterlife as Afterimage: Understanding Posthumous Fame (2005) it was "presumably to provide a vivid referent to non-Latinos".

 Many individuals declared themselves as to be a Madonna or wanted to be one, while media outlets followed suit in many of them.
 Courtney E. Smith includes Miley Cyrus, Rihanna, and Avril Lavigne as examples.
 Others such as Pixie Lott, Christina Aguilera and Wendy Sulca have also declared wanted to be a Madonna at some stage of their career.
 Sulca reminded that many artists want to be a Madonna.
 Another example is Jamaican singer Tifa, who declared wanted to be the "Jamaican Madonna".
 In 2007, Soraya Arnelas declared not be ready to be a Madonna but almost a decade later, in 2016, she described herself as the "Spanish Madonna".
 American rapper Lil' Kim also called herself the "Black Madonna".
-In 2018, Azealia Banks explained in Twitter why she feels like "the Black Madonna":
+In 2018, Azealia Banks explained in Twitter why she feels like "the Black Madonna": "I'm really the Black Madonna [...]
+Y'all thought Gaga was the new supreme after Madonna but it's really me.
+You will learn very soon".